 If a good person with a gun is remaining out of sight until he or she could get a good shot at the shooter during a mag change, there might could technically be enough time to aim while not being fired upon, but in all reality, that would not play out as expected either.

 I would insert a great video here to demonstrate my point, but YouTube has followed Kroger’s lead banned gun videos from their website.
-I did force my liberal blood relative to watch a timed firing of an AR-15, a Ruger 40 C, and a hunting rifle as well as the dropping and reloading of filled mags, aslo timed.
-Check back on Survival Sullivan to watch a video of an identical demonstration I am going to make with my son-in-law (not a liberal, just a great shot and a willing model) this weekend.
+I did force my liberal blood relative to watch a timed firing of an AR-15, a Ruger 40 C, and a hunting rifle as well as the dropping and reloading of filled mags, also timed.

 I ended my strained patience chat with the liberal blood relative by stating the following: “Either you believe in the Second Amendment or you don’t.
 It really is just that simple.”